MWATelescope/giant-squid/README.md

 NOTE FOR HPC USERS

-Please read [this wiki article](https://mwatelescope.atlassian.net/wiki/spaces/MP/pages/65405030/MWA+ASVO+Use+with+HPC+Systems) if you are running giant-squid on HPC systemns.
+Please read [this wiki article](https://mwatelescope.atlassian.net/wiki/spaces/MP/pages/65405030/MWA+ASVO+Use+with+HPC+Systems) if you are running giant-squid on HPC systems.

 ---